Info for Broadcasters and Cable Companies

 2. Possess and properly install functional EAS equipment in conformance with the above rules

-6. Verify on a weekly basis that you have received either a test or actual EAS alert from each of your monitoring assignments and that you have transmitted a test or actual alert.
-Verify that your EAS equipment is successfully “polling” the IPAWS and MyStateUSA server.
+5. Verify on a weekly basis that you have received either a test or actual EAS alert from each of your monitoring assignments and that you have transmitted a test or actual alert.
+Verify that your EAS equipment is successfully “polling” the IPAWS server.
 The cause of any failure must be determined and documented.

 In addition, we recommend that broadcast stations download and review the FCC’s “Broadcast Self-Inspection Checklists” appropriate to your station.
 Amongst other things, these include a good summary of what the FCC expects of you with regard to EAS